-b) ebookers is recognised as an organiser for travel and holidays only and, as such, does not control or operate any airline, shipping company or rail company.
-When you travel your journey may be subject to certain international conventions such as, but not limited to, the Warsaw convention and Montreal convention (in respect of international carriage by air), the Athens convention (in respect of international carriage by sea) or COTIF (The Convention Concerning International Carriage by Rail), as such conventions are amended or re-enacted from time to time (the "Conventions").
+b) ebookers is recognised as an organiser for travel and holidays only and, as such, does not control or operate any airline or shipping company.
+When you travel your journey may be subject to certain international conventions such as, but not limited to, the Warsaw convention and Montreal convention (in respect of international carriage by air) or the Athens convention (in respect of international carriage by sea), as such conventions are amended or re-enacted from time to time (the "Conventions").
 You agree that these Conventions will apply to you on that journey.
 Please click here to read these Conventions which are incorporated into these terms and conditions.

 c) You agree that the operating carrier or transport company's own "Conditions of Carriage" will apply to you on that journey.
 When arranging this transportation for you, we rely on the terms and conditions and limits of liability contained within these international conventions and those "Conditions of Carriage".
 You acknowledge that all of the terms and conditions contained in those "Conditions of Carriage" form part of your contract with us as well as the transport company and that those "Conditions of Carriage" shall be deemed to be included by reference into your contract.
 These Conditions of Carriage are available on our website within the booking path.
 In addition, you can ask for copies of these international conventions or the "Conditions of Carriage" of the applicable operating carrier from our offices at ebookers, 5th Floor 140 Aldersgate Street, London, EC1A 4HY.
 Copies of the "Conditions of Carriage" of the applicable operating carrier are also available on the website of the relevant carrier.

 When you purchase holidays such as ski packages, sunny packages or cruises, you will be leaving the ebookers website and will be directed to our Suppliers’ website.
 The sale of such products will be governed by that third party’s respective terms and conditions.
 We are acting as an intermediary only and have no liability in respect of the products or services you purchase from that third party.

 7.15 Events beyond our control